-The production, storage, keeping, harvesting, grading, packaging, processing, boarding, or maintenance for sale, lease, or personal use of plants and/or animals, including but not limited to: forages and sod crops; grains and seed crops; dairy animals and dairy products; poultry and poultry products; livestock, including beef cattle, sheep, swine, horse, ponies, mules, or goats or any mutations or hybrids thereof, including the breeding and grazing of any or all such animals; bees and apiary products; fur animals; trees, and forest berries; vegetables; nursery, floral, ornamental, and greenhouse products; but excluding marijuana.
-Agriculture does not include forestry or sawmills, as defined in this Ordinance.
-See § 16.5.4 for Agriculture general performance standards.
+The production, storage, keeping, harvesting, grading, packaging, processing, boarding, or maintenance for sale or lease of plants and/or animals, including but not limited to: forages and sod crops; grains and seed crops; dairy animals and dairy products; poultry and poultry products; livestock, including beef cattle, sheep, swine, horse, ponies, mules, or goats or any mutations or hybrids thereof, including the breeding and grazing of any or all such animals: bees and apiary products; fur animals; trees, and forest berries; vegetables; nursery, floral, ornamental, and greenhouse products; but excluding marijuana.
+Agriculture does not include agriculture for personal use nor forestry or sawmills, as defined in this Ordinance.
+See § 16.5.5 for Agriculture general performance standards.